 Traditional MRI

-During the scan, the MRI machine makes a lot of different noises, including some that are very loud.
-The technologist will offer headphones to lessen the noise and offer to listen to your favorite music to help the time pass quickly.
-They may also give you instructions that you’ll hear through the headphones, such as asking you to hold your breath or stay still during a scan.
+During the scan, the MRI machine produces a variety of noises, including some that are quite loud.
+The technologist will offer headphones to reduce the noise and invite you to listen to your favorite music to help the time pass more quickly.
+They may also provide instructions that you’ll hear through the headphones, such as asking you to hold your breath or remain still during a scan.

 Even though you are never entirely enclosed in the MRI machine, being in the bore can make some people feel anxious or claustrophobic.
-Talk with your doctor if you often feel afraid or nervous in small spaces.
+Discuss with your doctor if you frequently feel anxious or nervous in small spaces.
 They may be able to order a scan using a different type of MRI machine.
 Or they might recommend techniques to help you manage your anxiety during the scan.

 Wide-bore MRI

-A wide-bore MRI machine works just like a traditional MRI machine.
-The difference is that wide-bore MRI machines have a larger bore usually around 70cm.
+A wide-bore MRI machine operates similarly to a traditional MRI machine.
+The difference is that wide-bore MRI machines have a larger bore, usually around 70cm.
 This can make the scan more comfortable and decrease anxiety or feelings of claustrophobia.
 It is also more accessible and comfortable for people with a larger body type.
 American Health Imaging offers MRI machines with the widest bores available in the United States.

 Open MRI

-An open MRI machine has a flat table like a traditional MRI machine but is open on the sides.
+An open MRI machine has a flat table, similar to a traditional MRI machine, but it is open on the sides.
 This increases comfort and accessibility for larger patients and patients with claustrophobia.
 An open MRI is also quieter than a traditional MRI.
-It is an excellent option for many but may not provide optimal positioning or magnetic field strength for all patients.
+It is an excellent option for many, but may not provide optimal positioning or magnetic field strength for all patients.

 Upright MRI